Kattusite/defense-of-meridor/README.md

 To - do
 =======

+##Troop Selecting / Outlining
 * Make it so troops that were just converted this turn can still move.
 * Grey out a troop when it is selected
 * Make it so clicking on one troop when another is selected will select the second troop (assuming the currently selected troop cannot heal/unseal tp)
+* Desired behavior when running out of moves: Deselect current pet, disable further selection of pets.

+##General QoL fixes
+* Make it more obvious when no turns remain.
+* Make the combat log more visually obvious (e.g. boldface)
+* Add back colors for each rank (Villager, Defender, ...)
+* Make the outline around each game tile about a pixel smaller (or alternatively make the black lines between cells a little thicker)
+* Better helper functions (e.g. for checking location / equality of pets)
+* toString() for MeriPet

+##General Bugs
+* There is a missed case if it is possible to both heal TPseal and healseal, so it is not always possible to heal correctly.
+* The error text is wrong when trying to select fewer than 5 pets for the next battle.
+* Selecting / Unselecting a pet causes the mission info to wiggle back and forth a little bit.
+* Selecting a pet technically redraws the grey "selected" overlay box a pixel too large, but it looks fine so I didn't bother to change it.
+* Selecting a pet after you run out of moves causes pet to remain greyed out.
+More to the point, clicking on a pet after you run out of moves does not deselect it.

 Dev Documentation
 =================